— We take our content seriously. This article was written by a real person at BREL.

 While discount agents and brokerages don’t generally include many services, full-service agents and brokerages may pay for professional photography, videography, virtual tours, floor plans, online marketing, print marketing, cleaning, home inspections, staging and more.

 Legal fees to sell your home will depend on the law firm you choose and the price of your home.
-Generally in Toronto, you can expect to pay around $1,200 to sell a $600,000 home.
-Check out one of our favourite lawyer’s websites, Feld Kalia, for a quick online quote.
+Generally, in Toronto, you can expect to pay around $1,200 to sell a $600,000 home.
+Check out one of our favourite lawyer’s website, Feld Kalia, for a quick online quote.

 Read the fine print!
 If you have a mortgage on your home, your lender may charge you a penalty if you sell the home during the mortgage period.
 Most traditional lenders (ie banks) allow you to apply the remaining mortgage balance to the mortgage of a new property (provided you purchase the new home within 90 days of closing), but some mortgages have restrictions.
 If you’re selling your home and not buying a new one, you will likely have to pay a pre-payment penalty, which can be thousands of dollars.
 Make sure to talk to your lender before you list your home for sale to fully understand the details of your mortgage.